MicrosoftDocs/fabric-docs/docs/data-warehouse/get-started-data-warehouse.md

 ---
 title: Get started with the Synapse Data Warehouse in Microsoft Fabric
-description: Learn more about Synapse Data Warehouse in Microsoft Fabric. ms.reviewer: wiassaf ms.author: cynotebo
+description: Steps to get started with a Synapse Data Warehouse in Microsoft Fabric. ms.reviewer: wiassaf ms.author: cynotebo
 author: cynotebo